Wilhelm-Lee/Carnival/README.md

 ## C Standard
 In Carnival, we use __C99__[^2] standard.

+## Hardware requirement
+For Carnival, the minimum bit width for CPU is **16 bits**.
+As the architecture , use 8086 for the most "proper" performance.[^3]

 ## Build
 *Please be aware, if you want to use your own compiler, then you need to check file "config.sh" first, in order to set proper environment variables.*